 There is a pétanque court (similar to bocce ball, if you’re more familiar with that) also by the quai, where we watched a few games while eating ice cream.
-We found the gelato horrendously overpriced (€4.50 for two scoops, and this isn’t Italy), so we bought a box of Magnum bars for a fourth of the cost, which we enjoyed just as much, if not more.
+We found the gelato overpriced (€4.50 for two scoops, and this isn’t Italy), so we bought a box of Magnum bars for a fourth of the cost, which we enjoyed just as much.

 We spent some time at both of the two main beaches in town.
 Plage du Bestouan is a few minutes walk northwest of the port.
 It was surprisingly comfortable for a rock beach (and delicious, if you ask our mini man, who couldn’t keep the comfortable, hopefully clean rocks out of his mouth).
 Though it’s not a nudist beach, it is France, so keep that in mind.
 Plage de la Grand Mer has a nice sand strip to relax on, just a few minutes walk southeast of the port.

-Cassis holds a market every Friday morning, which is surprisingly good for a small town.
-It’s incredibly picturesque in the morning light as you see rows of cheese, meats and olives, stacks of bread, and flowers packed all around the fountain.
+During a weekend in Cassis, France, you’ll get to catch the Friday morning market, which is surprisingly good for a small town.
+It’s incredibly picturesque in the morning light as you see rows of cheese, meats, and olives, stacks of bread, and flowers packed all around the fountain.
 One vendor had Christmas color wheels of cheese, one mixed with basil, and the other tomato.
 The basil cheese was some of the tastiest cheese we’ve ever had!
-This market is generous in the samples they offer, so before breakfast we’d already tried a variety of cheeses, sausages and biscuits.
+This market is generous in the samples they offer, so before breakfast, we’d already tried a variety of cheeses, sausages, and biscuits.